DucAnhLe1992/ticket-booking-app/README.md

 **6. Access the application:**

 Once all services are up and running, access the frontend at `https://ticketing.io`.
-Ensure that your `/etc/hosts` file maps `ticketing.io` to your Kubernetes IP.
+Ensure that your `/etc/hosts` file maps `ticketing.io` to your Kubernetes IP, or most simply, just your `localhost` address.

-### Setup Instructions and Implementation from Cloud Deployment
+### II.
+Setup Instructions and Implementation from Cloud Deployment

 Will be implemented sometime soon.